Left in the dark: The families struggling to survive fuel poverty

 Without places like The Pantry, I think the suicide rate would be quite high

-What would happen if the pantry didn’t exist, I ask.
-“Honestly,” Steve answers.
+What would happen if The Pantry didn’t exist, I ask.
+“Honestly,” Gary answers.
 “I think the suicide rate would be quite high because many times, I've thought about it myself.

 “If it weren't for places like this, I don't know where I'd be… [I] don't get no help from doctors, not from government, not anywhere.”

-Given what he has been through, it’s hardly surprising that Steve has lost all faith in the political system.
+Given what he has been through, it’s hardly surprising that Gary has lost all faith in the political system.
 “I wouldn't vote for any of them,” he tells me bluntly.